Mae Busch

-Early life and career
+Early life

 Busch was born in Melbourne, Victoria to popular Australian vaudeville performers Elizabeth Maria Lay and Frederick William Busch.
 Her mother had been active since 1883 under the stage names Dora Devere and then Dora Busch; she toured India with Hudson's Surprise Party and toured New Zealand twice.
 They continued to tour with various companies with short breaks when their two children were born, Dorothy in 1889 (who lived for only four months) and Annie May in 1891.
 Following a concert tour of New Zealand, the family left for the United States via Tahiti.
 They departed on 8 August 1896 and arrived in San Francisco at the end of 1896 or in early 1897.

 While her parents were touring the United States, six-year-old Annie May was placed in a convent school in New Jersey.
-At the age of 12, she joined her parents as the Busch Devere Trio, which was active from 1903 until 1912.
-As Mae Busch she performed with her mother in Guy Fletch Bragdon's "The Fixer" to good reviews, and in 1911 they featured in Tom Reeves' "Big Show Burlesque".
-Mae's big break came in March 1912 when she replaced Lillian Lorraine as the lead female in "Over the River" with Eddie Foy.
+At age 12, she joined her parents as the Busch Devere Trio, which was active from 1903 until 1912.
+As Mae Busch, she performed with her mother in Guy Fletch Bragdon's The Fixer to good reviews, and in 1911, they featured in Tom Reeves' Big Show Burlesque.
+Mae's big break came in March 1912 when she replaced Lillian Lorraine as the lead female in Over the River with Eddie Foy.

+Career

+Silent film era

 Mae's first film appearances are reputed to be in The Agitator and The Water Nymph, both released in 1912.
-There is some doubt about Mae's being in these films, though, as the production of both films in California appears to clash with Busch's commitments in New York.
+There is some doubt about Mae's being in these films as the production of both films in California appears to clash with Busch's commitments in New York.
 In 1915 she began working at Keystone Studios, where she appeared in comedy two-reelers.
 Her dalliance with studio chief Mack Sennett famously ended his engagement to actress Mabel Normand—who had actually been Busch's mentor and friend—when Normand walked in on the pair.
 According to Minta Durfee's unverifiable claim, Busch, who was known for pinpoint throwing accuracy, inflicted a serious head injury on Normand by striking her with a vase.

-At the pinnacle of her film career, Busch was known as the versatile vamp.
-She starred in such feature films as The Devil's Pass Key (1920) and Foolish Wives (1923), both directed by Erich von Stroheim, and in The Unholy Three (1925), with Lon Chaney.
-She soon walked out on her contract at Metro–Goldwyn–Mayer and suffered a nervous breakdown.
+At the pinnacle of her film career, Busch was known as the "versatile vamp".
+She starred in such feature films as The Devil's Pass Key (1920) and Foolish Wives (1922), both directed by Erich von Stroheim, and in The Unholy Three (1925), with Lon Chaney.
+She soon walked out on her contract at Metro–Goldwyn–Mayer and had a nervous breakdown.
 She regained her health and resumed working at both major and minor studios; her best opportunity was a starring role in Universal's 1927 drama Perch of the Devil, with Busch cast against type as a sympathetic young bride confronted by a rival.
 The film's climax was a spectacular flood sequence; this footage from Perch of the Devil was reused in later Universal productions for more than a decade.